 We are a group of donors dedicated to working together to reduce the amount of suffering experienced daily by impoverished Guatemalans.
-Suffering, that stems from lack of access to healthcare and nutrition, education, and adequate housing, can be alleviated with surprisingly small investments.
+Suffering, that stems from the lack of access to education and adequate nutrition, can be alleviated with surprisingly small investments.

-Areas of Focus for our Projects:
+Areas of Focus